donnay/interesting-octopus/src/pages/blog/VaughMariePendelton.md

 template: post
 ---

-In the inky blackness of the fierce downpour a figure bundled up against the elements hurried along the stony path leading to the squat dwelling.
-The walls mostly glass and opaque, signalled the light and warmth inside.
-As he approached, the house detected the presence and a moment before he would have to slow his pace to avoid colliding with the front door, it's large wooden ornately carved mass swung open silently.
+In the inky blackness of the fierce downpour a figure bundled up against the elements hurried along the stony path leading to a squat dwelling.
+The walls of the house, were mostly glass at this hour translucent, signalled the light and warmth inside.
+As he approached the main door, large wooden and ornately carved, the house detected the presence.
+A moment before he would have had to slow his pace to avoid a collision with the front door, it's significant mass swung open silently.

 The house guided him to the bedroom, steps away from the door to the master he head a woman cry out.

 The doctor rounded the corner as said.
 "Another contraction?
 Good, they are getting more frequent"

 "And more intense" Saraha replied.
+Sweat was beaded along her brow, and her small warm but strained.

-"Thank you for coming at such a late, er ...
-I guess so early this morning" The tall, muscular man holding the woman's had said.
+"Thank you for coming at such a late er ...
+I mean, so early this morning" The tall, muscular man supporting the woman's while looking at his own watch.

-The doctor nodded almost imperceptibly, "I am the village doctor ... house calls are part of the service".
-"Name's Dr. Jelan Proda, please call me Jelan."
+The doctor nodded almost imperceptibly, "I am the village doctor ... house calls are part of the service.
+Name's Dr. Proda, please call me Jelan.
+And, you are Peter Pendleton and this is of course your wife Saraha."
+The doctor continued.

-"And you are Peter Pendleton and this is of course your wife Saraha."
 He placed his bag on a side table, retrieved a device from it and approached her all-in-one quick fluid motion.
 He continued talking.

-"I was monitoring your wife's bio-stats since last week, after last week's tele-town-hall, when your arrival was announced.
+"I was monitoring your wife's bio-stats since last week, after last week's tele-town-hall when your arrival was announced.
 I see you've been settling in well."

 "Yes," said Peter.
-"The move to Earth wen't well and I;ve had lots of time to un-pack"
+"The move to Earth went well and I've had lots of time to un-pack"

-Another contraction begins
+Another contraction began ... a grimace crossed Saraha.

-Saraha's contractions have intessified and she has progressed into labour accouding to the disgnostic AI on the doctors tablet and the biomed algos in the house's core.
-The house is reccomending a mild tranquilizer to ease the pain of it's owner.
+The contractions have intessified and she has progressed into labour accouding to the consensus between the disgnostic AI on the doctors tablet and the biomed-algo in the house's core.
+The house recommended a mild tranquilizer to ease the pain of it's owner.
+I quick message flashed on Jelan's tablet.

-Jelan reviews the house's reccomendaiton on his tablet and agrees.
-He places a small circular adhesive patch, on Saraha's left wrist.
-The transderminals go to work immediatly and the pain is reduced.
+Jelan reviewed the house's recommendation, agreed, and flicked away the message in acknowledgement.
+He reached into his small bag and produced a small circular item.
+The backing is easily removed exposing an adhesive patch, he deftly applies it to Saraha's left wrist.
+The transderminals go to work immediatly and the pain is reduced, her breathing becomes more regular.

-After several hours, Vaughn Marie Pendelton was born.
-At 7:03 am UTC March 21, 2198 on Burrard Island, Canada.
+After several hours in labour, Vaughn Marie Pendelton was born.
+At 0703h UTC March 21, 2198 on Burrard Island, Coast Salish, Canada.

 "Thank you Jelan!"
-Peter said as he shook the doctor's three fingered hand.
+Peter said as he shook the doctor's thick three, fingered hand.

 "Just part of the service", Jelan's single eye blinked once, then once again.
-Eebek's eye blinks are like shoulder shrugs of humans.
+Eebek's eye blinks are like humans shoulder shrugs.

-"Human live birth is such an amazing process, I've been facinated with it since I learned about humans at the acedemy.
-So much more invasice than the eggs the Eebek's lay"
+"Human live birth is such an amazing process, I've been facinated with it since I learned about it at the acedemy.
+So much more invasive than the eggs the Eebek's lay, and protect."

 "Now, take it easy for the next couple days Saraha.
-I know you eager to return to work.
-But you must give your self time to recover."
+I know you eager to return to work, but you must give yourself time to recover."

 Jelan swiveled his eye stalk between Peter and Saraha.
 "No more than 50% of your work load.
 2 hours per day tops!
 Agreed?!", his eye binked repeatidly.

 Sarah started to protest "but they need ..."

-The large eye raised up on it stalk and moved toward Saraha.
+The large eye simultaneously raised up on it stalk and moved toward Saraha.
+Which had the effect of looking like a cobra ready to strike!

-".. all right, doctors' orders"
+".. all right, all right!
+Doctors' orders", she relented like and admonished child.

 ![VaughnMariePendelton](/images/Portrait-VaughnPendleton-Birth.jpg)
 Vaughn Marie Pendleton birthday